 Targeted supplementation may be appropriate for someone who cannot consistently meet the DRIs and AIs for specific nutrients.

-Not only can fortification cause imbalanced nutrient ratios, but it may also reduce cravings for foods that naturally contain nutrients they need to prioritise.
-This may negatively impact satiety by increasing cravings for nutrient-poor fortified foods without the narrow band of nutrients they are enriched with.
+Not only can fortification imbalance nutrient ratios, but it may also skew cravings for foods naturally containing nutrients someone should prioritise.
+This could negatively impact satiety by increasing cravings for nutrient-poor fortified foods, albeit the narrow band of nutrients they’re enriched with.

-Finally, the absorption and bioavailability of synthetic vitamins and minerals compared to their food form counterparts have also been questioned.
-Studies looking at bioavailability rates of synthetic vitamins like thiamine hydrochloride are between 3.7 and 5.3%.
+Finally, the absorption and bioavailability of synthetic vitamins and minerals have also been questioned.
+For example, studies looking at bioavailability rates of synthetic vitamins like thiamine hydrochloride are as low as 3.7 to 5.3%.

-Additionally, many forms used for fortification may require additional steps to be considered active by the body for biological processes.
-Genetic and epigenetic factors can also influence how readily available they can absorb and utilise vitamins in synthetic forms.
+Additionally, many forms used for fortification may require additional steps to be activated and usable by the body for biological processes.
+Genetic and epigenetic factors can also influence how readily available certain synthetic forms can be absorbed and utilised by the body.

 Should You Take Supplements?

-But higher intakes of the vitamins from supplementation don’t appear to provide anything other than a false sense of security, so you don’t need to put as much effort into dialling in the nutrients in your food.
+However, higher nutrient intakes from supplementation in the absence of a diagnosed deficiency don’t appear to provide anything other than a false sense of security and make you feel as if you do not need to put as much effort into dialling in your nutrient intake.

-In our Micros Masterclass, we guide people to reduce their intake of supplements and fortified foods once they can meet the DRI or AI for that nutrient.
-Once you know you’re getting them from your food, they’re a waste of money and headspace.
+In our Micros Masterclass, we guide people through reducing their use of supplements and fortified foods once they can meet the DRI or AI for that nutrient with whole foods alone.
+Once you know you’re getting nutrients from food, they’re a waste of money and headspace.

-In the Micros Masterclass, we use Nutrient Optimiser to systematically review your current diet to identify your major nutrition gaps and the foods and meals that will provide them most effectively with the fewest calories.
+In our Micros Masterclass, we use Nutrient Optimiser to systematically review your current diet so you can determine any significant nutrition gaps and identify the foods and meals that will provide them effectively for the fewest calories.

-Rather than relying on expensive testing, the best way to identify which nutrients you require more is to track your diet for a few days.
+Rather than relying on expensive testing that is often inaccurate, the best way to identify which nutrients you require is to track your diet for several days.

-Our satiety analysis of one hundred and fifty thousand days of nutrient data from forty thousand people shows that we crave and have a distinct satiety response to the essential nutrients in food.
-However, we do not see this same response with high intakes of nutrients that could only be achieved with supplements and fortification.
+Our satiety analysis of one hundred and fifty thousand days of nutrient data from forty thousand people shows that we have a distinct satiety response to all the essential nutrients in food.
+However, we do not see this same response when we consume high intakes of nutrients that only supplements and fortification can provide.

-While supplements are fortification can play a role where there are legitimate deficiencies, it appears that a mismatch of nutrients in foods that they don’t belong in could:
+While supplements and fortification can undoubtedly be beneficial when someone has a legitimate deficiency, it appears that mismatching nutrients in regularly nutrient-poor foods they don’t belong in could:

-- continue to eat low-satiety foods rather than craving whole foods that naturally contain those nutrients.
+- Keep us eating low-satiety, ultra-processed foods rather than listening to our innate cravings for whole foods that naturally contain nutrients.

-Rather than relying on supplements and fortification, Nutritional Optimisation enables us to identify food that contains the nutrients we require to maximise satiety and thrive.
+Rather than relying on supplements and fortification, Nutritional Optimisation enables us to identify foods that contain the nutrients we require to maximise satiety and thrive.